 server and you can then continue on to the instructions below.

 2. The PXE boot process will not receive a DHCP IP from the

 Clonezilla server and the system will continue on and boot from the

-If the system does not PXE boot properly the most likely cause is
+If the system does not PXE boot properly the most likely

 Using the Clonezilla Server to